A Life Well Lived: A Pathfinder in the Search for American Pluralism

 Brendan was especially concerned with strengthening schools’ capacities to protect gender-nonconforming students and others who challenged heteronormative discourse and behavior, while also protecting other students’ free religious expression.
 Brendan had the rare quality of taking all sides in the debate seriously, on their own terms, while also providing profound moral and legal guidance for schools, civic educators, and all who care about promoting mutual respect and inclusion in these polarized times.

 IFYC mourns the loss of a man full of love, wisdom, and laughter.
 Brendan’s colleagues have shared thoughts and reflections on what he meant to them, to IFYC, and this work.
 We invite you to join them and share your own memories and messages for Brendan in the comments section below.

 Join us in remembering Brendan and share your love and thoughts in the comments section below.

 Written condolences or remembrances can be sent directly to IFYC: 141 W. Jackson, Suite 3200, Chicago, IL 60604.
 Both electronic and written messages will be passed along accordingly.

-Information on memorial services and events to celebrate Brendan’s life will be posted here as they emerge.
-Please check back here for updates.
+Information on additional memorial services and events to celebrate Brendan’s life will be posted here as they emerge.